bad64/BadLED/README.md

 * ~~Better out-of-box stick support (through reporting button names from the hardware), currently the software as-is only supports 8 button sticks with 4 joystick LEDs~~ Will likely not be done due to this project being basically tailor made for the Brook boards as the Nano breakout plugs directly onto the Brook header
 * Support to tell if 4P/4K should light up the row with its own color or each button with their normal pressed color

-# Changelog (12/4/20)
+# Changelog (13/4/20)

 * Firmware
-    * 4P and 4K now light up the entire row as their color if the flags tell them to do so
+    * Hardware info is now gathered through a single transaction
+    * Added digital signature string to tell the app that it is indeed talking with a BadLED controller
 * Software
-    * Added a spinbox widget to set the delay between two LED updates
-    * Eliminated redundant function calls (e.g. having two versions of getFlags())
+    * Sync'd changes with the firmware, which significantly speeds up application startup as a result
-    * Added a function called upon COM port change that re-polls all values and rebuilds the UI
+    * Added a message if the software cannot find any active serial port on the host
+    * Added dialog boxes that pop up if the device on the selected serial port does not identify itself as a BadLED controller

 # Releases